kraussmaffei/aws-tools-login/README.md

 # codeartifact_login
-A shell script and github action to log into kraussmaffei codeartifact
+A shell script and github action to login / logout kraussmaffei codeartifact